-We are developing AMX0035 for the treatment of ALS, AD and other potential future indications for which there are currently limited or no available therapeutic options.
+We are developing AMX0035 for the treatment of ALS, AD, Wolfram Syndrome, PSP and other potential future indications for which there are currently limited or no available therapeutic options.
 It is possible for individuals or groups to target companies with disruptive social media campaigns related to a request for access to unapproved drugs for patients with significant unmet medical need.
 If we experience a similar social media campaign regarding our decision to provide or not provide access to AMX0035 or any of our future product candidates under an expanded access policy, our reputation may be negatively affected and our business may be harmed.
-On March 18, 2022, we launched an FDA-authorized EAP in the U.S. for AMX0035 for certain adults with ALS and this program will be wound down alongside the commercial launch of RELYVRIO in the U.S., with a target close of the EAP in the first half of 2023.
-We may launch additional EAPs of AMX0035 in the EU.